jorgebucaran/fisher/README.md

 Plugins are notified as they are being installed, updated, or removed via [fish events](https://fishshell.com/docs/current/cmds/emit.html).

-> `--on-event` functions must already be loaded when their event is emitted, So, put your event handlers in the `conf.d` directory.
+> `--on-event` functions must already be loaded when their event is emitted.
+So, put your event handlers in the `conf.d` directory.

 ```fish
 # Defined in foobar/conf.d/foobar.fish